 The Board considers that it meets sufficiently regularly to discharge its duties effectively and the table on the next page gives the attendance record for the meetings held during the reporting year.
-In addition to the formal Board and Committee meetings, the Board undertakes a due diligence trip to Asia every other year.
-Details of the due diligence trip from this year are in the Chairman's Statement on page 2.
-During the trip, the Board met with the management of existing and potential investee companies alongside the Portfolio Manager.
+In addition to the formal Board and Committee meetings, the Board undertakes an annual strategy meeting, and a due diligence trip to Asia every other year.
+During the last trip, held in March 2023, the Board met with the management of existing and potential investee companies alongside the Portfolio Managers.
 The Board also met with Fidelity's research and analyst teams.
-The Board also has an annual strategy meeting.
+In the financial year, the Chairman undertook an additional trip to Asia.
+Details of this trip are in the Chairman's Statement on page 3.